 Imagine reading the best book you’ve ever had your hands on.
 Not only was it a page-turner, but it also changed the way you think about life, love, the planet, and existence itself.
 You know that this book has the potential to change not only your life, but the lives of others as well.
 Unfortunately, you’re nervous about sharing this book with even your closest friends and instead choose to bottle up what you’ve learned.
 Over time, you start to lose some of those insights, and even start questioning them.

 Fast forward a few months and it’s like you never even read this book in the first place.
 This is what can happen if you remain in the psychedelic closet.
 We get it, ‘coming out’ is hard.
-Our psychedelic mentorship program is a way for you to take a peek out of the closet and begin experiencing the full benefits of sharing your journey.
+Our psychedelic trip sitting and integration program is a way for you to take a peek out of the closet and begin experiencing the full benefits of sharing your journey.
 You are not alone.
 Set up an introductory call with us today to start receiving support wherever you are.

 No Better Time to Come Out than NOW

 America is in the midst of a psychedelic renaissance—one in which the therapeutic benefits of psychedelics are being researched and promoted.
 At the same time, psychedelics are becoming more and more culturally accepted; meaning that they are starting to move beyond the stigma of ‘bad’ or ‘immoral.’
 And we are now seeing the results of tireless efforts from psychedelic researchers and advocates who have studied or implemented psychedelic treatments for a range of mental health illnesses.

 Cannabis has truly led the march towards this newfound acceptance and appreciation of psychedelics.
 It’s legalization in most states has paved the way for discussion of other mind-altering substances, namely psychedelics as exemplified by ketamine, psilocybin, and MDMA.
 Ketamine has received recent recognition by the FDA for its role in treating depression, and there is similar scientific evidence for psilocybin and MDMA.